Anisotropic active Brownian particle with a fluctuating propulsion force

-with \hbox{$\hEbb \ldef \tfrac12\hSigmabb\cdot\hSigmabb^\T$} \footnote{The tensor~$\hEbb$ has zero determinant, indicative of a degenerate parabolic problem since there are fewer noises than equations.
-In practice this is inconsequential, since we can add a bit of thermal noise to remove the degeneracy.}
+with \hbox{$\hEbb \ldef \tfrac12\hSigmabb\cdot\hSigmabb^\T$}~\footnote{The tensor~$\hEbb$ has zero determinant, indicative of a degenerate parabolic problem since there are fewer noises than equations.
+In practice this is inconsequential, since we can add a bit of thermal noise to remove the degeneracy.} .
+The parameter~$\eps$ expresses the long-time and large-scale rescalings of~$t$ and~$\hxv$ for which the~$\huv$ degrees of freedom equilibrate.

 Now we proceed order-by-order with an expansion~$\pp = \pp_0 + \eps\,\pp_1 + \cdots$.
 At leading order we have~$\L\pp_0=0$, with solution~$\pp_0 = \PP(\hxv,\t)\,\varphi(\hxv,\huv)$, where~$\PP$ is yet to be determined and~$\varphi(\hxv,\huv)$ is the invariant density for an Ornstein--Uhlenbeck process \cite{Riksen}: